“You HAVE to go to New Orleans!”

 Where to stay in New Orleans

-Kasey and I rented an awesome shotgun-style home in the hipster Bywater neighborhood through Airbnb, which was great for our budget and for getting a more “local” feel for New Orleans.
+Kasey and I rented an awesome shotgun-style home in the hipster Bywater neighborhood, which was great for our budget and for getting a more “local” feel for New Orleans.

 But if you want to be closer to the action, I would probably just book something in the French Quarter.
 For luxury-seekers who still want the historical charm, my pick would be the Bourbon Orleans Hotel.
 For those looking for something more budget-friendly, check out the Holiday Inn Hotel French Quarter-Chateau Lemoyne.